Have you been thinking about taking a road trip with your kids but you’re terrified by the idea?

 - Pack your favorite fruits and vegetables.
 Cut-up apples, peppers, cucumbers, celery stick, and carrots are not only refreshing but also some of the least messy options – bring plenty!
 Fruit/vegetable salads are also great choices – for a break at the rest area (don’t forget to bring forks).

 - Add some salty options (crackers, chips, etc.), some sweet ones (cookies and granola bars), and some protein as well (cheese, nuts and seeds and the like).
 You’ll need to empty your fridge as much as you can since you’ll be gone for a while anyway.
 Use your imagination!

 - Throw some candy in there as well but hide it.
-(And remember – choose wisely!)
+(Remember – choose wisely!)
 Use in emergencies as needed to bribe your kids with.

 We knew we were going to spend a decent portion of our trip camping.
 Knowing how picky we are when it comes to food, we brought enough to get us over the first week or so, and refilled our supplies at our preferred store at the next destination that we checked for ahead of time.
 This worked out really well.

 You’ll also want to bring plenty of DRINKS to choose from.

 Pure water is obviously your best bet, but drinking just water on a long car trip can get old pretty quickly.